bernard-mlab/dbt-airbnb/README.md

+# Learnings and assignment from course ["The Complete dbt (Data Build Tool) Bootcamp: Zero to Hero"](https://www.udemy.com/course/complete-dbt-data-build-tool-bootcamp-zero-to-hero-learn-dbt/)

 Welcome to your new dbt project!
+Learn Analytics Engineering with this dbt™ course covering theory & practice through a real-world Airbnb use case.

 ### Using the starter project